StephaneJuban/MacAzertyKeyboard/README.md

 ---

-Some shortcut are not supported natively via shortcut
+Some symbols are not supported natively via shortcut

 | Name              | Symbol        |
 | :---------------: |:-------------:|